 NO ELECTRONICS WILL BE ACCEPTED AT THESE EVENTS

-- UCRRA accepts electronics for FREE recycling Monday through Friday, 8am to 3pm, at our office at 999 Flatbush Road, Kingston.
+- UCRRA accepts electronics for FREE recycling Monday through Friday, 8am to 3pm, except on holidays, at the administrative office at 999 Flatbush Road, Kingston.

 - Acceptable electronics include: TVs (all sizes and shapes), CPUs, monitors, laptops, printers, scanners, fax machines, keyboards, mice, speakers, copiers, VCR/DVD players, portable music players, digital converter boxes, cable/satellite receivers, CD players, telephones and telephone equipment, cell phones, video game consoles, digital cameras, PDAs/calculators, stereo and radio equipment, electric typewriters, microwaves, toasters, blenders, mixers, coffeemakers and other small household appliances.